 Over in the Cairngorms National Park, the Loch Morlich Watersports webcam captures great images of the mighty mountains across the award-winning beach and waters of beautiful Loch Morlich.

 Eilean Donan has featured in a number of movies and is one of Scotland’s most iconic castles.
-See the castle and views over Loch Duich towards Skye and Lochalsh with this webcam.
+See the castle and views over Loch Duich towards Skye and Lochalsh with this webcam (Currently unavailable).

 Not far from Scotland’s capital city, witness lovely views over the Pentland Hills from Eastside Cottages.